 - Toilet paper: Since none of the outhouses will have it

-- For 2020: Hand sanitiser and masks (in case of rescue) are required
+- Hand sanitiser and masks (in case of rescue) are required